Chart Color Schemes

 South Mackay is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In South Mackay, as per the latest Census evaluation, 73.4% of dwellings were houses, with the remaining 26.6% comprising semi-detached homes, apartments, and other types.
-This differs from Non-Metro Qld's figures of 85.1% houses and 14.9% other dwellings.
-Home ownership in South Mackay stood at 27.7%, with mortgaged properties at 32.9% and rented ones at 39.3%.
-The median monthly mortgage repayment was $1,500, lower than Non-Metro Qld's average of $1,733.
-The median weekly rent in South Mackay was $290, compared to Non-Metro Qld's $340.
+South Mackay's dwelling structure, as per the latest Census, was 73.4% houses and 26.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Qld's 76.4% houses and 23.6% other dwellings.
+Home ownership in South Mackay was 27.7%, with mortgaged dwellings at 32.9% and rented ones at 39.3%.
+The median monthly mortgage repayment was $1,500, lower than Non-Metro Qld's average of $1,655.
+The median weekly rent figure in South Mackay was $290, compared to Non-Metro Qld's $345.
 Nationally, South Mackay's mortgage repayments were significantly lower at $1,500 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing